Artemis6425/LethalTracker/README.md

 - Fixed the calculator function to properly calculate the overtime needed, with help from bryanclst
 - Changed the "Company Buy %" to a "Days Remaining" field, to make the calculator more accurate (and easier to use) from feedback from bryanclst.
 Thank you for the feedback!

+### v1.32 "fixed average"

+- Fixed the average quota estimate, as the calculation was slightly off. (thanks eleventybillion!)